pippinbarr/v-r-5/process/to-do.md

 - ~~Remove colliders for light fixtures (when prefabbing?)~~
 - ~~Got to be on the lookout for ugly surfaces and acne (like the roof of the current showroom, which has three distinct areas on it.
 Sadness ensues.)~~

-- I'm still not totally satisfied with the quality of interior light **Is this still true?**
+- ~~I'm still not totally satisfied with the quality of interior light~~ **Is this still true?**
+- **Fixed with fog color** ~~The edge of the "ocean" is highly visible against the color of the horizon area, looks terrible~~

+- TMP seems to flicker in WebGL but not in editor
 - The Area Light building with its baked lightmap looks pretty fucked

 ### Feel tests